 • “I’ve already spoken to suppliers and said we’ll need a price increase on contract and they just went, ‘no’.
 Companies won’t entertain it at all.

-• “We don’t want upset general public, because there are, you know, they’re who we want to look after.
+• “We don’t want to upset the general public, because they’re who we want to look after.
 We’d never do anything stupid.
 We just want to make everyone aware.
-We’ve got to this is our livelihood, it’s not just the business, it’s our home, it’s everything.
+This is our livelihood, it’s not just the business, it’s our home, it’s everything.

 • “Doctors, nurses, the railway drivers, they all went on strike to try and get the attention.
 In the end, it worked, so we will have to do that.”